(This post was written while I was living in New Hampshire. Eventually I moved back to Florida, but for a time this was only a dream.)

-If I was walking along the beach today I would be looking much more intently at the treasures beneath my feet than I did ten years ago.
-Shelling has taken on a new meaning for me now.
+If I was walking along the beach today I would be looking much more intently at the treasures beneath my feet than I did twenty years ago.
+Shelling and beach-combing has taken on a new meaning for me now.

-Going to the beach was a regular activity years ago, but I lived around 30 minutes away.
-I’ve never been lucky enough (or rich enough) to live on the beach but in Florida you are always fairly close to a beach of some kind.
+Going to the beach was a regular activity years ago, as I lived only thirty minutes away.
+I’ve never been lucky enough to live on the beach but in Florida you are always fairly close to a beach of some kind.
 And like so many things we get used to, we don’t appreciate it nearly enough.

-I’d be walking at low tide – and hopefully that timing would coincide with few visitors to the area so I’d have the place mostly to myself.
-(Good luck, right?)
-And I’d check the seaweed washed up along the water line for hidden things caught in it.
+In my beach-walking dream it would be low tide – and hopefully that timing would coincide with few visitors to the area so I’d have the place mostly to myself.
+With a stick or piece of driftwood in hand, I would check the seaweed washed up along the water line for hidden goodies caught there.

-I’d walk with my pants rolled up and my feet in the soft sand near the surf, peering out into the water for any sea life just off shore.
+With my pants rolled up I’d shuffle through the soft sand near the surf, peering out into the water looking for signs of any sea life just off shore.

-Maybe I’d find some limpet shells like the ones pictured, or maybe I’d find something more interesting and beautiful – like a whole conch or sand dollar.
+Maybe I’d find some seashells like the ones pictured, or maybe I’d find something more interesting and beautiful – like a living whelk or dried up sand dollar.
 I only know that I would be looking more closely knowing that it was not an activity I can do all the time any longer.

 If you are walking on the beach today, enjoy every moment and happy treasure hunting!